-This is the most CLEVER phishing scam I’ve ever encountered and for a second it almost got me.— Tiller, but he brave sometimes (@_thp) March 31, 2018
+This is the most CLEVER phishing scam I’ve ever encountered and for a second it almost got me.— Tiller, but he deals hardcore recreational hugs (@_thp) March 31, 2018

 Here’s how it works: they ask you to send them the password reset code they have requested gmail send to you, claiming it will stop someone’s access but in fact it just lets them in. pic.twitter.com/OUCbw4BmqU

 The scam sees the victim being sent a text asking whether they’ve requested a password reset for their Gmail account - and, if not, to reply with the word ‘STOP’.